spdk/dpdk/doc/guides/rel_notes/deprecation.rst

   In 19.11 PMDs will still update the field even when the offload is not enabled.

-* cryptodev: support for using IV with all sizes is added, J0 still can be used but only when IV length in following structs ``rte_crypto_auth_xform``, ``rte_crypto_aead_xform`` is set to zero.
-When IV length is greater or equal to one it means it represents IV, when is set to zero it means J0 is used directly, in this case 16 bytes of J0 need to be passed.

 * sched: To allow more traffic classes, flexible mapping of pipe queues to traffic classes, and subport level configuration of pipes and queues changes will be made to macros, data structures and API functions defined